10 Types Of Primitive Reflex In Babies & Why It is Important

 Image: Shutterstock

-The sucking reflex occurs when the baby’s lips or mouth are touched and the baby begins sucking.
+The baby’s sucking reflex occurs when their lips or mouth are touched, causing them to begin sucking.
 It helps the baby start feeding when the breast or bottle nipple touches their mouth (3).

 This innate reflex begins around 32 weeks of pregnancy and fully develops by 36 weeks.
 Premature babies usually have undeveloped, immature, or weak suck reflexes, making it difficult for them to feed without assistance.
 However, preemies may have the hand-to-mouth reflex or Babkin reflex that is rotation and flexion of the head, usually with opening of the mouth in response to pressure applied on the palms (4).
 This elemental reflex may lead to hand or finger-sucking in preemies.